leopeng1995/neuralsql/README.md

-## NeuralSQL - Make MongoDB More Intelligent
+## NeuralSQL - Make DataStore More Intelligent

-2019 MongoDB Hackathon Project

 ### What is NeuralSQL?